 - York Central Partnership hosted open public workshops on movement, master plan and governance, and a drop-in day in July 2018 to talk to people about updates resulting from the consultation in advance of the outline planning application being submitted in August (presentations available to view on York Central Partnership website ).
 The National Railway Museum also undertook further engagement about their future vision within York Central in July 2018.
 My York Central held workshops in September 2018 to look at traffic impact and modelling.
 See My York Central Events for further details.

 - York Central Partnership submitted an application for planning permission for York Central in August 2018 which was approved at Planning Committee on 25 March 2019 subject to a Section 106 Agreement and referral to the Secretary of State.

-- A reserved matters application for the first phase of infrastructure will follow, with a start on the infrastructure expected on site in 2019 and commencement of housing and offices in 2020.
+- A reserved matters application for the first phase of infrastructure works, including was approved in November 2020.

 York Central - Meeting agendas and minutes